Unsolicited-Studios/SDPM-Plugins/plugins/RotateWrench/README.md

 # RotateWrench
-Ever wanted to rotate your chest or sign which leaves you no choice but to break them?
-Do you also have to go through all the trouble of picking up and placing back items from your chest or typing out the text on signs again?
-This may just solve all these problems for you!
+Ever wished to rotate your sign or chest such that you don't have to break it?
+Do you also have to go through the hassle of taking things out of your chest and putting them back or entering the text on the signs again?
+You could possibly find that this plugin fixes all of your issues!

 ## Commands
 | Command     | Description | Permission  |